The primeval tradition of all mankind

 The tradition amongst non-Hebrew peoples

-If Genesis derived from an oral tradition that ultimately went back to before the Deluge, we might hope to find traces of it persisting in the traditions of peoples who could not have had contact with Genesis as a written text.
+So much for the biblical text.
+But if Genesis derived from a tradition ultimately going back to before the Deluge, we might hope to find traces of it persisting in the traditions of peoples who could not have had contact with the text.

 Shepherd the people, the cattle of God.
 It is for their sake that he created heaven and earth, and he stilled the raging [or demon] of the waters.
 He made the breath of life for their nostrils.
 They are his images who came forth from his body, and he rises in the heaven for their sake.
 For them he created plants and cattle, fowl and fish to sustain them.

-While this is not a perfect rendition of the Genesis account, it is very close.
-God is identified with Ra, who manifests himself as the Sun, Creator of heaven and earth (Gen 1:1).
-At the Creation he bid the waters flee, as in poetic mode the Bible also says (Job 26:12, Ps 89:10, 104:7).
+The parallels with the Hebrew account are very close.
+At Creation, the Creator of heaven and earth – here identified with the Sun-god Ra – bid the primeval waters flee, as the Bible speaking poetically also says (Job 26:12, Ps 89:10, 104:7).
 He breathed into man’s nostrils the breath of life (Gen 2:7) and made him in his physical likeness (Gen 1:27).
 He also created plants (Gen 1:11) and cattle (Gen 1:25), birds and fish (Gen 1:21).

 The Book of the Dead is a collection of magic spells intended to assist the dead in their journey through the Underworld.
 Atum, the Creator, addresses the divine prophet Thoth: